project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

 >    **Note:**
 >    1. The build commands given below are for the following applications: `lighting-app`, `lock-app`, `light-switch-app`, `window-app`
->    2. In order to build applications other than those mentioned in # 1, (such as `thermostat-app`), substitute the appropriate application name & substitute `/silabs/efr32/` with `/efr32/` after the application name.
+>    2. In order to build applications other than those mentioned in # 1, (such as `thermostat-app`), substitute the appropriate application name after the application name.
 >    3. Additional examples (such as `onoff-plug-app`) are provided in the [/examples](https://github.com/SiliconLabs/matter/blob/latest/examples/) or [/silabs_examples](https://github.com/SiliconLabs/matter/blob/latest/silabs_examples/) directory.
 >    4. In order to build applications from [/silabs_examples](https://github.com/SiliconLabs/matter/blob/latest/silabs_examples/) (such as `onoff-plug-app`), substitute `examples` with `silabs_examples`.
 >    5. To build for EFR32MG24 host processors, substitute `BRD41xxx` in the build command with the appropriate MG24 board number